modestimpala/markov-rs/README.md

 # Markov Text Generation with Rust

-This Rust code implements a Markov chain-based text generation algorithm.
+This Rust code implements a second-order Markov chain-based text generation algorithm, with weighted distribution.
 It allows you to generate random text based on the patterns observed in a given set of input texts.
-It implements a second-order markov chain algorithm.

 ## Requirements